ellshep/milaclone/README.md

-# Canvas Board — a self-hosted Milanote-style board
+# Milaclone — a self-hosted Milanote-style canvas board

 An infinite visual canvas for notes, to-do lists, links, images, columns, and nested boards.
 Runs as a small Node.js app with **zero native dependencies** and